Overview and key figures

 Policy-wise, Design is part of the broader design (ontwerpsector) sector, which includes architecture and digital culture, as well as the

-The Trade Association of Dutch Designers (Branchevereniging Nederlandse Ontwerpers, BNO) surveys its members annually and publishes the results in the BNO Industry Monitor.
-This questionnaire is completed each year by a varying and small number of BNO's members, so the figures may not provide a completely reliable trend line and should therefore be interpreted with caution.
-Nevertheless, the BNO Industry Monitor is the instrument that provides the most long-term, detailed and focused insight into the design sector.
+The Trade Association of Dutch Designers (BNO) annually surveys its members and publishes the results in the BNO Industry Monitor.
+This questionnaire is completed every year by a varying and small number of BNO members, as a result of which the figures may not sketch a completely reliable trend line and should therefore be approached with caution.
+Yet the BNO Industry Monitor the instrument that provides the most long-term, detailed and focused insight into the design sector.

 The BNO Industry Monitor shows that the design sector did not fare badly during the Covid years: the average turnover decreased only moderately and 50 per cent of self-employed professionals did not have to use the Covid benefits made available by the government (Branchemonitor 2022, Branchemonitor 2023).
 In 2022, inflation was high due to the energy crisis, among other factors, but this inflation was passed on to hourly rates to a limited extent (Branchemonitor 2024).